Maze Learning

 Projects that explore maze learning

-Outside factors can change how quickly a maze path is learned.
-Six hamsters were split into two groups — one listened to Mozart for 12 weeks, the other heard no music.
-After the listening period, each hamster ran a cardboard maze to find a sunflower seed, once a day for 10 days.
-The Mozart group finished faster than the silent group on every day of testing.
+Outside factors can change how fast an animal gets better at a maze.
+Six hamsters split into two groups showed this clearly.
+The group that listened to Mozart for 12 weeks finished the maze faster than the silent group on every day of testing.